 Imagine if we did that for every other simple economic transaction that goes into preventative medicine.
-Every time I go to the health food shop I get the receipts mail them off to an insurance company and get them to pay me back some of the money ( minus fees) that I just recently sent them for my insurance coverage.
+Every time I go to the health food shop I get the receipts mail them off to an insurance agency and get them to pay me back some of the money ( minus fees) that I just recently sent them for my insurance coverage.
 Its crazy.

 The way this has all come about is because the medical industry is not preventative based.
 Some people in the natural health industry have very low self esteem about what they are doing.
 They feel that they need to be “recognized” by the medical industry to be respectable.
-So we have this crazy system of a preventative medicine technique such as massage fitting into a system that is designed for acute care.
+So we have this crazy system of a preventative medicine technique such as therapeutic massage fitting into a system that is designed for acute care.

 The orthodox medical profession is designed mostly to treat sudden onset problems such as heart attacks and car accidents and this of course it does better than preventative medicine and these can be very costly.
 However it is not as successful in keeping people healthy as a preventative medicine system.

 So the major use of massage therapy in a health system should be to keep people destressed and well but even.
 Massage therapy is also used for people that have injuries or chronic problems.
 Massage is not so expensive that when people are having insurance.
 As I mentioned earlier very few people, even when really not well, would require more than 50 1 hour massage treatments.
 Even if they required this many it would only cost $3000 at $60 a treatment.
-Considering also that 50 treatments would be spread out over several months this is hardly an unbearable expense for most people.
+Considering also that 50 treatments would be spread out over several months.
+This is hardly an unbearable expense for most people.
 Certainly not more than the cost of many common problems that occur periodically with automobiles.

-So this is why I do not subscribe to being part of this crazy system nor do I want to encourage it.
+So this is why I do not subscribe to being part of this crazy system.
+I also didn’t want to encourage it.